ibmiti/Hash_tables/README.md

 Q : What is the architecture / anatomy of a hash table? :

-keys :            Addres / buckets
+Keys :            Addres / buckets
 _________         _________________
 NULL                000[   |    ][x]
 john smith          001[Lisa Smith   | 313123   ][.]